icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 ## Publisher Life Cycle

-A Publisher that would like to publish events must register it's publication with the Orchestrator canister.
-The Orchestrator canister is responsible for ensuring a Broadcaster exists, notifying the Broadcaster, and then the Broadcaster will alert the Publisher that it is ready to receive events by emitting an ICRC-72 event notification via icrc72_handle_notifications.
+A Publisher that would like to publish events must register it's publication with the Orchestrator.
+The Orchestrator is responsible for ensuring a Broadcaster exists, notifying the Broadcaster, and then the Broadcaster will alert the Publisher that it is ready to receive events by emitting an ICRC-72 event notification via icrc72_handle_notifications.

 This makes each Publisher also as Subscriber and there for the Publisher should not start broadcasting events until after it has heard from a Broadcaster that it is ready to listen.